 Expect to spend what feels like hours sweating on the humid jungle trail that leads up to the viewpoint looking over the pools.
 You’ll have to wait in line while everyone gets their selfies.
 Some people might even require a costume change or two.
 The views of the misty jungle cliffs and the turquoise water below are totally worth it.

 Afterwards, you can hike down and go for a swim.
-The nearby town of Lanquin offers caves, tubing, chocolate farm tours, and only a handful of restaurants.
+The nearby town of Lanquin offers caves, chocolate farm tours, and only a handful of restaurants.
 Public transportation means hanging off the back of an old pickup truck on a long bumpy road.

 Rio Dulce